mistakia/nano-community/docs/introduction/advantages.md

 ### Nano is decentralized

 Nano does not have a central authority, coordinator, or server.
 The network is peer-to-peer and permissionless.
 Any Nano holder is able to run a node and engage in voting to secure the network. <a href="https://nanocharts.info/p/01/vote-weight-distribution" target="_blank">Voting weight distribution</a> is fluid and controlled by Nano holders.
-Over time, the network has trended toward greater decentralization.

 Because Nano does not need to pay to secure the network, it is resistant to <a href="https://medium.com/@clemahieu/emergent-centralization-due-to-economies-of-scale-83cc85a7cbef" target="_blank">emergent centralization due to economies of scale effects</a>.
+Over time, the network has trended toward greater decentralization.

 ### Nano is private

-Nano, like Bitcoin, is pseudonymous.
+Nano's ledger is pseudonymous.
 All accounts on the ledger, the balances and entire transaction history, are public.
 However, the identity of the owner is anonymous.

 Nano puts users in control of their privacy, allowing them to better preserve it.
 Users are not reliant on intermediaries like banks to prevent breaches of privacy.